TruStory/protocol-docs/how-it-works.md

 **Agree an Argument**
 - Stake required: 10 TruStake
 - Period: 7 days
-- Interest earned: 100 uTruStake (i.e. 0.1 TruStake) *(split equally between Argument creator and Agree giver)*
+- Interest earned: 100 uTruStake (i.e. 0.1 TruStake)**

-_NOTE: In the future, we may allow users to pick stake amounts and period._
+_* In the future, we may allow users to pick stake amounts and period._
+_** Split equally between Argument creator and Agree giver._

 Users can also earn rewards by removing low-quality arguments.
-This is done by marking arguments as Not Helpful.
+This is done by marking arguments as **Not Helpful**.
 Only users with 50+ Earned TruStake can mark arguments as Not Helpful.

-If an Argument receives 5 or more Not Helpful votes, users who marked the Argument as Not Helpful earn rewards.
+If an Argument receives 5 or more Not Helpful votes, the argument writer and any users who Agreed with that argument have their TruStake slashed.
+Users who marked the Argument as Not Helpful earn a portion of this slashed TruStake.

 **Mark Argument as Not Helpful**
  - Stake required: None
  - Period: None
- - Reward earned: 25% of all stakes on the argument, split among all Not Helpful voters
+ - Reward earned: 25% of slashed stakes, split among all Not Helpful voters

 ## Min balance required

 All users are required to have min balance of 50 TruStake to stake.

 ## Staking limits
-Users have limits on how much they can stake on the platform at once (i.e. Pending stake balanace).
+Users have limits on how much they can have staked on the platform at once (i.e. Pending stake balanace).
 Users start off with a limit of 300 pending TruStake.

 As users earn more TruStake on the platform, their staking limits increase, as per below: